-- Increase the percentage of K-5 students with a strong knowledge of foundational skills and concepts; - Increase the percentage of high school graduates who are college and/or career ready; - Increase district, leader, and teacher effectiveness through high-quality service and support; and

-- Increase the number of schools with a safe, healthy, and positive learning climate.
+- Increase the percentage of K-5 students with a strong knowledge of foundational skills and concepts; - Increase the percentage of high school graduates who are college and/or career ready; - -Increase LEA, leader, and teacher effectiveness through high-quality service and support; and - -Increase the number of schools with a safe, healthy, and positive learning climate.

-The program activities authorized under the RLIS program provide a funding source for instructional activities, professional learning activities and activities designed to support a safe and healthy school environment in local school districts.
-These funds supplement other local, state, and federal resources already in place in rural and low-income school districts to support these activities in order to increase student achievement.
+The program activities authorized under the RLIS program provide a funding source for instructional activities, professional learning activities and activities designed to support a safe and healthy school environment in LEAs.
+These funds supplement other local, state, and federal resources already in place in rural and low-income LEAs to support these activities in order to increase student achievement.